smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 This component’s purpose is to surface latest logs for registered upkeeps.
 It does not maintain any state across restarts (no DB).
 The main functionality it exposes

-- Listening for log filter config changes from Registry and sync log poller with the filters
+- Listening for log filter config changes from Registry:
+    - sync log poller with the filters
+    - sync the local filter store with changes in filters
 - Provides a simple interface `getLatestLogs` to provide new **unseen** logs across all upkeeps within a limit
     - Repeatedly queries latest logs from the chain (via log poller DB) for the last `lookbackBlocks` (200) blocks.
 Stores them in the log buffer (see below)
     - Handles load balancing and rate limiting across upkeeps